On limits of betweenness relations: Introduction

 In \cite{Bradley}, an attempt was made to unify the approaches of Adeleke and Bhattacharjee--Macpherson by a suitable adaptation of the tree of $B$-sets technique.
 The idea was also that the method should apply much more widely, with the final (infinite) tree of $B$-sets being constrained to have particular forms, not just of the generic kind in \cite{Bhattacharjee}.
 The main case presented there was where the tree is a so-called ${\mathbb N}^+$-tree, being one in which the maximal chains are all isomorphic to the set of natural numbers, going downwards.
 In order to capture this situation, the trees of $B$-sets were endowed with unary predicates, called `depth' predicates, measuring how far from the top each node was.
 Many of the proposed steps were similar to \cite{Bhattacharjee}, though the verification of amalgamation differed somewhat.

 Here we complete the picture as begun in \cite{Bradley}, and apply similar methods to a much wider class of trees.
 In fact we can handle $2^{\aleph_0}$ pairwise non-isomorphic examples.
 The role of the depth predicates is now assumed by `colours' assigned to nodes, both in the finite trees of $B$-sets forming the approximations, and the final infinite limit of the construction.
-A key difference from the example given in \cite{Bhattacharjee} is that none of our limiting structures is $\aleph_0$-categorical, as immediately follows from the presence of infinitely many unary predicates, whereas that given in \cite{Bhattacharjee} {\em is}.
+A key difference from the example given in \cite{Bhattacharjee} is that none of our limiting structures is $\aleph_0$-categorical, whereas that given in \cite{Bhattacharjee} {\em is}.

-One major difference in our presentation is that we approach our Fra\"iss\'e-style limit more directly, via the trees of $B$-sets, and rather than appealing to a version of Fra\"iss\'e's Theorem as given in \cite{Evans}, we perform its inductive construction explicitly.
+One major difference in our presentation is that we approach our Fra\"iss\'e-style limit more directly, via the trees of $B$-sets, and rather than appealing to a version of Fra\"iss\'e's Theorem for first order structures as given in \cite{Evans}, we perform its inductive construction explicitly.
 This means that we can at least initially avoid the need for `reconstructing' the tree of $B$-sets from the $L$-relation, which is an important concern in \cite{Bhattacharjee} (reconstructing is however needed in the final section, to show that we have found $2^{\aleph_0}$ non-isomorphic examples).
 It is however important that the $L$-structure is still present, and that is because by definition, a Jordan group is a {\em permutation} group, so must act on some set, and this will be the domain of the $L$-relation.
-In giving this construction, we just give the action in one direction; that is, we show how the automorphism group of the (limiting) tree of $B$-sets acts on the $L$-structure, but we do not show at this stage that all automorphisms of the $L$-structure arise in this way.
-The other direction is required at the end of section 6.
+In giving this construction, we just give the action in one direction; that is, we show how the automorphism group of the (limiting) tree of $B$-sets acts on the $L$-structure, but we do not show that all automorphisms of the $L$-structure arise in this way.

 The paper is organized in the following sections.

 In section 2, preliminaries are given concerning semilinear orders, $B$- and $C$-relations, and combinatorial trees, and the (rather complicated) definition of `limit of betweenness relations'.